Chen Palmer’s Pay Equity Team provide expert advice on initiating and responding to pay equity claims.

 EMPLOYMENT LAW SERVICES

-Chen Palmer’s Employment Team is an award wining specialist team, led by Julie Hardaker who has many years experience advising clients and supported by talented Associates including Anmol Shankar.
+Chen Palmer’s Employment Team is an award winning specialist team, led by Mai Chen who has many years experience advising clients and supported by talented Associates.

 Chen Palmer was awarded Best Boutique Law Firm in 2010, and won best public law firm at the New Zealand Law Awards from 2007 to 2011, and in 2013.
 Chen Palmer was also a finalist at the New Zealand Law Awards for best employment law firm in 2011.

-Chen Palmer and LexisNexis published the Employment Law Toolbox for Business in June 2013, and we continue to provide regular updates.
+Chen Palmer and LexisNexis published the Employment Law Toolbox for Business in June 2013.
 Chen Palmer is regularly called on to provide media commentary on employment issues.